South Simcoe Railway: Operations and rolling stock

-Organization Volunteers
+Organization volunteers

-The driving force behind the South Simcoe Railway is Eric Smith, who is the organization's President, Operations Manager and Chief Mechanical Officer.
-He oversees all aspects of the operation of the railway and its volunteer members.
+The driving force behind the South Simcoe Railway was the Late Eric "Smitty" Smith, who was the organization's president, Operations Manager and Chief Mechanical Officer.
+He began his dedicated service to the South Simcoe Railway in 1991, before its public debut.
+For several decades, he oversaw all aspects of the operation of the railway and its volunteer members.
+Mr. Smith died in December of 2024.

 The excursion trains are operated by volunteers who have taken their training regarding all aspects of railway operation, and qualified as flagmen, trainmen, conductors, firemen or locomotive engineers.
 All volunteers with operational qualifications haven written their Canadian Rail Operating Rules examination and GOI examination, and are required to regularly re-qualify.

 Maintenance and restoration activities are also carried out by volunteers.
 This includes track, right-of-way, site and property maintenance, locomotive maintenance and repair, and coach maintenance, cleaning and repair.

-Operational and restoration activities are managed and supervised by volunteer foremen, department managers and the Board of Directors; in all cases, these managers and directors are also active volunteers who take on roles in the day-to-day operation of the Railway.
+Operational and restoration activities are managed and supervised by volunteer foremen, department managers and the board of directors; in all cases, these managers and directors are also active volunteers who take on roles in the day-to-day operation of the Railway.

 Restoration

 Engine #136 was returned to service in August 2011 after extensive restoration work by the organization's volunteers.
-As of 2022, the South Simcoe Railway operates excursion trains behind either diesel locomotive #703 or steam locomotive #136.
+As of 2024, the South Simcoe Railway operates excursion trains behind diesel locomotive #703, with steam locomotive #136 currently undergoing planned maintenance.
 Engine #1057, which had hauled excursion trains since the 2001 season, has been out of service since 2007 awaiting maintenance.